WildCodeSchool/workshop-git/README.md

 # atelier-git
-Atelier à faire en binôme pour la découverte de git et github.
+Workshop to be done in binomial for the discovery of git and github.